 B.E.
 Information Tech., Mumbai University

 After a multidisciplinary graduate school experience where he studied first artificial intelligence and later human brain, Sameer followed with a postdoc in Neural Science at NYU.

-Sameer holds an academic position at Columbia University as an associate research scientist in the biomedical engineering department, where he worked on a DARPA-funded project to build brain-computer interfaces for fighter pilots and that eventually led to the conceptual breakthroughs behind BRAIQ.
-He also has industry experience, primarily at SAP Labs.
+Sameer previously held an academic position at Columbia University as an associate research scientist in the biomedical engineering department, where he worked on a DARPA-funded project to build brain-computer interfaces for fighter pilots.
+He has industry experience in enterprise software, primarily at SAP Labs.

 - Neural mechanisms underlying catastrophic failure in human–machine interaction during aerial navigation, Journal of Neural Engineering, 2016.

 - Cortically Coupled Computing: A New Paradigm for Synergistic Human–Machine Interaction, IEEE Computer, 2016.